Sagebox/CKwargs/README.md

 auto bBorder = ckw::Get(keys.Border,false);  // Return keyword if used or false as default
 ```

-Get() also has a form that will return a std::optional() when no defsault is given and C++17 support is turned on.
+Get() also has a form that will return a std::optional() when no default is given and C++17 support is turned on.

 # Canonical Assigned Keywords vs. Function-Based Keywords (aka C++ named-parameter functions)